 The United Kingdoms Met office issues the country with travel warnings, making the population safer overall, during periods of poor weather conditions.
 These warnings are graded dependent upon the forecast weather conditions that are expected to occur across the UK.
-Their intention is to help people to prepare for poor weather, especially during winter.
+Their intention is to help people to prepare for poor weather, especially during winter, boosting safety.

 These warnings typically cover weather conditions including rain, snow, wind, fog and ice.
 If people take heed of this helpful advice then accidents, such as slips, trips and falls will be reduced across the country.

 Many professional snow clearance and winter gritting professionals also depend upon professional weather forecasts and warnings such as these in order to prepare the countries infrastructure for the predicted poor weather conditions.

 To help to reduce slip-ups, accidents and injury across the UK, during periods of inclement weather, here is our quick easy to remember guide to these Met office travel warnings

 Travel conditions are basically graded at four different levels by the police, government and local authority transport officials depending on the severity of the weather conditions expected.

 - Stage 1: Normal operations.
 No severe weather.